GenerEcheverria/cakephp-docker/README.md

 ```bash
 composer create-project --prefer-dist cakephp/app:~4.0 .
 ```
-Next, fix the database connection strings by following the steps in [Connecting to your database](#connecting-to-your-database) (above).
+Next, fix the database connection strings by following the steps in [Connecting to PostgreSQL database](#connecting-to-postgresql-database) (above).

 That's it.
 You should have lots of happy green checkmarks at `localhost:8180` or whatever you set nginx to respond to.